© Copyright – 2009 – Athletics Illustrated

 CK: Are you going to seriously run a marathon while still young enough to run standard?

-CK: You have gone to school and coached in Michigan, Illinois and Florida, but you are from Ontario.
-I am going to hazard a guess that you are a big Detroit Red Wings fan.
+CK: You have gone to school and coached in Michigan are you a big Detroit Red Wings fan.

 KS: NO!
 I am most definitely not a Red Wings fan.
 I grew up an Edmonton (Oilers) and Montreal (Canadiens) fan, and have slowly gravitated towards being a Toronto fan (I know, how can you be a Toronto and Montreal fan?
 It makes no sense).
 Really though, when it comes down to it, I am a fan of Canadian based teams.
 I certainly am not a hard-core fan of any one team, more just a fan of the sport in general.